-- The City has contracted with Parametrix to assist with the development of identifying one high priority catchment area and is in the process of completing the SMAP prior to March 31, 2023 - The City coordinates between departments with the inter-disciplinary team made up of representatives from the Public Works Department, Community Development Department, and the Master Development Review Team.
+• The City coordinates between departments with the inter-disciplinary team made up of representatives from the Public Works Department, Community Development Department, and the Master Development Review Team.

 The City will continually assess, and report annually, any newly identified administrative or regulatory barriers to implementation of LID principles or LID BMPs and measures to address the barriers.